Beverley Stone: Honors and tributes

-In 1980, Beverley received the first Distinguished Purdue Woman Award, a Distinguished Old Master citation, and the M. Beverley Stone Award was established in her honor.
+In 1980, Stone received the first Distinguished Purdue Woman Award, a Distinguished Old Master citation, and the M. Beverley Stone Award was established in her honor.

-In 1984, the Purdue Panhellenic Association officially unveiled a memorial to Beverley.
+In 1984, the Purdue Panhellenic Association officially unveiled a memorial to Stone.
 The association spent the previous five years raising money through plant sales.
 A plaque on the memorial marker reads, "In honor of M. Beverley Stone, Dean of Student Emerita, for her 24 years of loving concern for students and for her exemplary leadership to Panhellenic, the sororities, and the University--Donated by the Purdue Panhellenic Association, October 1984."
 The memorial marker is located in Purdue University's Purdue Memorial Union on the intersection of Grant and State Streets.
-Her memorial marker is one of three markers honoring past Purdue University Dean of Students; the other two women honored are Barbara Ivy Wood Cook and Betty M. Nelson, and their markers were installed years later.
+Her memorial marker is one of three markers honoring past Purdue University deans of students; the other two women honored are Barbara Ivy Wood Cook and Betty M. Nelson, and their markers were installed years later.